 He knelt down in front of her.
 "I'm nothing.
 Nothing because of you.
 I gave up everything that made me who I am.
 Dru.
 Killing.
 Everything.
 For you.
 And for what?
 To end up here, like this?"
 He pulled up her hand.
 "I don't want this anymore."

-He let go of her hand, watched her eyes.
+He let go of her hand and watched her eyes.
 Refused to look at the stake, didn't want to see it slash down.
 "Do it fast."

 Her eyes were cold, full of pain.
 Dead.
 He let his face go back to the human form.
 He wanted to touch her and hated himself for it.
 "Just do it."